Breastfeeding With Small Breasts: How To Do And Tips

 Frequently Asked Questions

-1. Can you breastfeed with underdeveloped breasts?
+1. Can a woman breastfeed with underdeveloped breasts?

 Women with underdeveloped breasts have a condition called mammary hypoplasia.
 Although these breasts produce normal hormones, they lack the glandular tissue to produce sufficient milk for their babies (3).